 - Taking risks and having a reduced sense of danger

-While most people will struggle with some of these symptoms, if they are ongoing, persistent, causing problems in everyday life and traced back to childhood, this could be a sign of ADHD.
+While most people will struggle with some of these symptoms, if they are ongoing, persistent, causing problems in everyday life and can be traced back to childhood, this could be a sign of ADHD.

 The signs of ADHD in children can vary slightly compared to adults, which is why it's not always noticeable during childhood and why many people get an adult diagnosis.